 Additionally, current law requires the holder of a plenary or farm winery license to produce wine using grapes or fruit grown on at least three acres on, or adjacent to, the winery premises.
-This bill provides that in the case of an applicant for a plenary or farm winery license who is also applying to the director to enter into an alternating proprietorship agreement, the applicant would be permitted to use produce used in the production of wine, on at least three acres of land, within a five mile radius of the host winery premises.
+This bill provides that in the case of an applicant for a plenary or farm winery license who additionally is applying to the division to enter into an alternating proprietorship agreement, the applicant would be permitted to grow grapes or fruit used in the production of wine within a five-mile radius of the host winery premises.